jefftriplett/jefftriplett.github.io/_pages/now.md

 ### 🏡 Lawrence (KS, USA)

 It's Winter 2026 in Lawrence, KS.
-Football season is almost over but basketball is in its prime.
-We are getting ready for a long winter and I'm enjoying video games with my kids and spending time with my family until winter break.
+Football season is over but basketball is in its prime.
+We are in the middle of winter and hoping for warmer weather.
+I'm enjoying video games with my kids and spending time with my family.

 ## Working on